Easy Tips for Planning a Healthy Diet and Sticking to itIn This Article

 Good sources of calcium include:

 - Dairy: Dairy products are rich in calcium in a form that is easily digested and absorbed by the body.
-Sources include milk, yogurt, and cheese.
+Sources include low-fat milk, yogurt, and cheese.

-For more on the importance of calcium, see Calcium and Bone Health.
+For more, see Calcium and Bone Health.

 Healthy eating tip 8: Put protein in perspective